mbheinen/bpa-ipf-tsp/docs/basic/application_examples.rst

   &= \frac{52.5}{2500}pu \\
   &= 0.02100pu

+Derivation of Line Rpu on 500 kV, 100MVA:

+  All four lines are the same:

 New Facilities
 ==============
 The purpose of this example is to provide new generating facilities to serve the growing loads near the town of Keller and Mount Tolman.